HemanshiBapodariya/HTML-CSS-Project---HTML-CSS-Mini-Project---vbqau6ao5g61/README.md

 * Open index.html in your browser

 # Note
-This site best viewed in Google Chrome
+This site best viewed in Google Chrome.